PLANNING APPLICATION FOR THE EXTRACTION

 OF ROCK AGGREGATES AT

-Welcome to the community consultation website for the proposed Kilblane Quarry extension.
+Welcome to the community consultation website for the proposed Hazelbank Quarry.

-The proposal is being developed by Johnston Poole & Bloomer Ltd for Hoddam Contracting Co.
-Ltd.
+The proposal is being developed by Johnson Poole & Bloomer Ltd for Hoddam Contracting Co.
+Ltd (Hoddam).

 WHO IS INVOLVED